[INSERT YOUR IDEA HERE]

 Elizabeth Brantley-2014 Presenters

 Elizabeth Brantley is an event planner for the Torrance Center for Creativity and Talent Development.
 Annually, she hosts more than 1000 gifted students and their parents on campus for enriching and fun academic programs.
-Outside of work, she continues to bring transformational experiences to hundreds of families through her family’s company, Resilient Families Institute, Inc. Whether it is leading workshops or weekends in New Orleans, Guam, or Athens, Brantley has taken what she has learned as a trained strategic interventionist into the larger market.
-It is her personal mission to positively affect every person she meets through strategically designed fun.
+Outside of work, she continues to bring transformational experiences to hundreds of families through her family’s company, Resilient Families Institute, Inc. Whether it is leading workshops or weekends in New Orleans, Guam, or Athens, Elizabeth has taken what she has learned as a trained strategic interventionist into the larger market.
+It is her mission to positively affect every person she meets through strategically designed fun.
+In her talk, she explains how basing your life around one four-letter word can guide you toward a more fun life and fulfilling life.

 Barret Brooks